pebsconsulting/bach/README.md

 Bach is for anyone hand-authoring structured semantic text that is parsed into a data structure to be transformed programmatically.
-It is fully interoperable with your existing XML-based tooling - but it's a lot nicer to read and write!
+It is fully interoperable with your existing XML-based tooling, but it's a lot nicer to read and write!

 Our key use cases for Bach are multilingual documents, technical documentation, and static website generators.